 Service trips are cooperative endeavors.
 Participants need to be accommodating of each other and supportive of group efforts.
 A sense of humor, adventuresome spirit and appreciation of the outdoors is always welcome!
 Many trips require participants to hike in groups of at least three on the off days due to the remote area and changeable weather.

-You are responsible for selecting a trip (with the aid of our staff) that is appropriate for your abilities (trip ratings are described here), reading the materials sent to you to prepare you for the trip, bringing appropriate equipment as advised by Wilderness Volunteers, acting courteously to other participants, and following Leave No Trace camping ethics as taught by our leaders.
+You are responsible for selecting a trip (with the aid of our staff) that is appropriate for your abilities (trip ratings are described here), reading the materials sent to you to prepare you for the trip, bringing appropriate equipment as advised by Wilderness Volunteers, acting courteously to other participants, adhering to our COVID-19 safety guidelines, and following Leave No Trace camping ethics as taught by our leaders.
 You are responsible for getting yourself to the meeting place or arranging a ride with other participants; we provide a Roster and a Trip Forum so that participants can contact each other.
 We encourage carpooling where possible but our liability carrier prohibits Wilderness Volunteers staff and leaders from making these arrangements.

 All volunteers must have the ability to live in remote areas where there are few amenities and the weather is unpredictable, must be willing and able to work throughout the day on the project and assist with camp chores, and maintain a positive attiude in a group setting throughout the week.

 Pets, children, firearms, illegal drugs and fireworks are not allowed on trips.
 Please do not bring them.
 Playing of music on portable speakers is also prohibited on trips.